Models of random subtrees of a graph: Introduction

 For a finite connected graph $G$ and some positive integer $n \leq |V|$, the notation $\TT{G}{n}$ stands for the \textbf{set of subtrees} of $G$ with $n$ vertices.
 For a vertex $r\in V$, let $\TTr{r}{G}{n}$ be the subset of $\TT{G}{n}$ of trees which contains $r$ (they can be seen as being rooted at $r$).
 We also define the set $\TTT{G} = \cup_n\TT{G}{n}$ of all subtrees of $G$, and $\TTTr{r}{G}= \cup_n\TTr{r}{G}{n}$ the set of those rooted at $r$.

 For any finite set $S$, the uniform distribution on $S$ is denoted $\uniform(S)$.

+If $G$ has several connected components, $\TT{G}{n}$ is the union of the sets of subtrees with size $n$ of each component.
+Hence, it can be assumed, and this is what we will do, that all the graphs $G$ considered in the paper are connected.

 \begin{rem} Most of the models presented in the paper can be defined on multigraphs (in which multiple edges are allowed) as well as loops, up to small extra-cost.
-For the sake of clarity, we focus only on the case of usual connected graphs, with simple edges, and without any loops. \end{rem}
+For the sake of clarity, we focus only on the case of simple graphs. \end{rem}

 \paragraph{Content of the paper} Schramm's question is a particular case of the following more general question: Let $G=(V,E)$ be a finite connected graph.\medbreak

 {\bf Question $[\star]$:} Is there an efficient way to sample $\uniform(\TT{G}{n})$ or $\uniform(\TTr{r}{G}{n})$? \medbreak